ff-forth/Willys/README.md

-# Willys Självutcheckning
+# Willys Self-Checkout

-En interaktiv webbapplikation som simulerar självutcheckning i en Willys-butik.
-Projektet är byggt med HTML, CSS och JavaScript.
+An interactive web application that simulates the self-checkout experience in a Willys grocery store.
+The project is built with HTML, CSS, and JavaScript.

-## Funktioner
+## Features

-- Välj mellan att skanna varor direkt eller använda förskannade varor
+- Choose between scanning items directly or using pre-scanned items
-- Skanna varor genom att klicka på produkter i kategorier
+- Scan items by clicking on products in categories
-- Sök efter varor manuellt
+- Search for items manually
-- Visa kundvagn med produkter, antal och priser
+- Display shopping cart with products, quantities, and prices
-- Simulera betalning med kort
+- Simulate card payment
-- Kvittohantering (utskrift eller e-post)
+- Receipt handling (print or email)

-## Skärmar
+## Screens

-Applikationen innehåller flera skärmar:
+The application contains several screens:

-1. **Startskärm** - Välj mellan att skanna varor direkt eller använda förskannade varor
+1. **Start Screen** - Choose between scanning items directly or using pre-scanned items
-2. **Skanningsskärm** - Skanna varor eller välj dem manuellt
+2. **Scanning Screen** - Scan items or select them manually
-3. **Betalningsskärm** - Välj betalningsmetod
+3. **Payment Screen** - Choose payment method
-4. **Kortbetalningsskärm** - Simulerar kortbetalning
+4. **Card Payment Screen** - Simulates card payment
-5. **Kvittoskärm** - Välj hur du vill ha ditt kvitto
+5. **Receipt Screen** - Choose how you want your receipt
-6. **Avslutningsskärm** - Bekräftar köpet
+6. **Completion Screen** - Confirms the purchase

-## Produktkategorier
+## Product Categories

-Applikationen innehåller flera produktkategorier:
+The application includes several product categories:

-- Frukt & Grönt
+- Fruits & Vegetables
-- Mejeri
+- Dairy
-- Bröd
+- Bread
-- Dryck
+- Beverages
-- Fikabröd
+- Pastries
 - Snacks

-## Användning
+## Usage

-1. Öppna `index.html` i en webbläsare
+1. Open `index.html` in a web browser
-2. Välj "Tryck här för att skanna dina varor nu"
+2. Select "Press here to scan your items now"
-3. Lägg till varor genom att klicka på "Välj varor manuellt" eller använd snabbvalen
+3. Add items by clicking on "Select items manually" or use the quick selection buttons
-4. När du är klar, klicka på "Till betalning"
+4. When you're done, click on "Proceed to payment"
-5. Följ instruktionerna för att slutföra köpet
+5. Follow the instructions to complete the purchase

-## Utveckling
+## Development

-### Filstruktur
+### File Structure

-- `index.html` - Huvudsaklig HTML-struktur
+- `index.html` - Main HTML structure
-- `styles.css` - CSS-stilar för applikationen
+- `styles.css` - CSS styles for the application
-- `script.js` - JavaScript-funktionalitet
+- `script.js` - JavaScript functionality

-### Anpassning
+### Customization

-För att lägga till nya produkter, uppdatera `categoryProducts`-objektet i `script.js`:
+To add new products, update the `categoryProducts` object in `script.js`: